 Pinhole Projection Eclipse Viewing Box

-SIMPLEThese projects require a few seconds of effort during the eclipse, but make sure that you set up your activities in the hour prior to maximum eclipse!
+SIMPLEThese projects require a few seconds of effort during an eclipse, but make sure that you set up your activities in the hour prior to maximum eclipse!

 ADVANCEDThese activities require a little bit more know-how, and data that you can gather about a past eclipse, or after the August 21, 2017 eclipse has passed.

-EXPERTIf you're a veteran of previous total solar eclipses, these are the activities for you.
-Requiring a significant amount of scientific work, setting up these experiments will help you to collect data throughout the entirety of the eclipse event.
+EXPERTIf you're a veteran of total solar eclipses, these are the activities for you.
+Requiring a significant amount of scientific work, setting up these experiments will help you to collect data throughout the entirety of an eclipse event.

 * First Name: